Sarra-HAMMOUDI/Load-Balancing-Jade/README.md

 ## Project Structure
 All Java files are located in the `src` directory.
 The project is organized as follows:

+## Project Structure
+All Java files are located in the `src` directory.
+The project is organized as follows:

 ├── src/
 │   ├── PrincipalAgent.java
 │   ├── AgentVideoSupervisor.java